What Is Monkeypox?

 - If chills and swollen lymph nodes don't go away, call your doctor.

 If you have no symptoms, you can go about your daily routine as usual.
 But don’t donate blood, cells, tissue, breast milk, semen, or organs while you’re monitoring for symptoms.

 Your doctor will look at your lesions and ask you in detail about your symptoms, such as when you likely came into contact with the virus.
 They’ll try to rule out similar conditions like:

 A laboratory test can tell whether you have monkeypox.

-There is no specific treatment recommended for monkeypox.
-Your doctor can help keep you comfortable and try to ward off serious complications with rest, plenty of fluids, and over-the-counter meds.
-Some doctors suggest a smallpox vaccine, antivirals, and vaccinia immune globulin (VIG) to help control the spread of monkeypox in the U.S.
+There's no specific treatment for monkeypox.
+Your doctor will likely help keep you comfortable and try to ward off serious complications with rest, plenty of fluids, and over-the-counter meds.

 - Stay away from animals that might have the virus, especially dead animals in areas where monkeypox is common.